dumi6/Sky_Repo/README.md

 # Sky_Repo
 This project has been implemented using http client.
-To execute the test run the GetIPTest which has got 2 tests:
+To execute the test run the GetAPITest which has got 2 tests:
 => getAllArticlesTest
 => getSingleArticleTest